Couple expecting twins after losing 2 sons in 2015 crash

-PENDER COUNTY --A couple who lost both of their children in a crash on Highway 17 in Pender County in 2015 announced they are expecting twins.
+PENDER COUNTY, North Carolina --A couple who lost both of their children in a crash on Highway 17 in North Carolina in 2015 announced they are expecting twins.

 The Eddings family was involved in a wreck Memorial Day weekend in 2015, which killed their 2-year-old son, Dobbs and their newborn baby, according to WSOC-TV.